Healthcare workers have died, become critically ill, sustained injury/disability from COVID-19. All means must be deployed to protect HCWs.

 PROS- very comfortable, easily sanitized (there is a 3M white sheet on this), minimal inhalation/exhalation resistance, easy to fit test with no additional equipment, low cost

-CONS- difficulty hear speech which is muffled by the device
+CONS- speech is muffled by the device, communication is more difficult

 2. Powered Air-Purifying Respirator (PAPR)

-PROS- excellent protection, easily sanitized, no respiratory resistance
+PROS- excellent protection, very comfortable, easily sanitized, no respiratory resistance

 CONS- more equipment to manage, battery charging/runtime, increased weight, cost